-8. TEST AND INSPECTION
+8 TEST AND INSPECTION

-8.1 Check the valve operating condition by fully opening and closing several times.
-Make sure

-8.2 All valves, after reassembly, should be subjected to hydrostatic or pneumatic seat test to insure valve performance.
+- 8.1 Check the valve operating condition by fully opening and closing several times.
+Make sure that lock mechanism matches extreme operating position of the valve. - 8.2 All valves, after reassembly, should be subjected to hydrostatic or pneumatic seat test to insure valve performance.